 What About the Other Stuff in Dairy Products?

-As of 2017 there are a lot of conflicting studies on the different components of dairy, including recombinant bovine growth hormone (rBGH), calcium, estrogen, antibiotics, Vitamin D, and insulin-like growth factor-1 (IGF-1).
+As of 2017 there are a lot of conflicting studies on the different components of dairy, including recombinant bovine growth A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. (rBGH), calcium, estrogen, antibiotics, Vitamin D, and insulin-like growth factor-1 (IGF-1).
 Various studies show increased risk, decreased risk, or no change to risk at all for many of these ingredients.
 What’s more, making things even more difficult to study, the amounts of these components in individual foods vary or may be absent altogether.
 Organic dairy products, for instance, do not allow the use of rBGH or antibiotics.

 So What Should We Be Doing?